Léonce Bajart: Notable citizen of Caudry

 Léonce Bajart was born in Maubray, Belgium, on 21 April 1888, but moved to Caudry as a young boy, and in 1903, the 15-year-old Bajart founded the Star Club de Caudry, the first multi-sport society in the region.
-In the early 1920s, he promoted and presided over the organizing committee of the infamous lace festivals of Caudry, which is known as the capital of French lace.
+In the early 1920s, he promoted and presided over the organizing committee of the famous lace festivals of Caudry, which is known as the capital of French lace.
 For 45 years, from 1925 to 1970, he acted as a cantonal delegate, including 16 years as president of the cantonal delegates in the Arrondissement of Cambrai, and in a similar timespan, between 1929 and 1971, he was an administrator at the Caudry hospice, which later became a rural hospital.

 Bajart was also noted for his humanitarian work; for instance, between 1932 and 1934, he served as the treasurer for a public fundraising effort aimed at supporting 2,000 unemployed residents of Caudry, and from 1936 to 1945, he held the position of vice-president, later becoming president, of the relief work for unfortunate children and the Milk Cup initiative, which provided nursery school children with milk, distributing a total of 25,480 liters during the Second World War.